gabriel/MPMessagePack/README.md

 ## Mantle Encoding

-If you are using Mantle to encode to JSON (and then msgpack), you can specify a coder for the MPMessagePackClient:
+If you are using Mantle to encode objects to JSON (and then msgpack), you can specify a coder for the MPMessagePackClient:

 ```objc
 @interface KBMantleCoder : NSObject <MPMessagePackCoder>